phenom4324/Discord-Token-Self-XSS/README.md

 Self-XSS is when someone tricks you into running a harmful script in your own browser.
 This script can grab your Discord session token from your browser's storage.

+## How I Discovered This

+I found that by using a simple script, I could extract my own Discord session token through the Developer Console.
+This shows how easily someone could be tricked into running a harmful script.

 ## Low Impact Vulnerability

 This Self-XSS vulnerability is considered low impact for a few reasons: